PavanSathvik1/Medistock-Manager/README.md

 # Medical Shop Dashboard 🏥💊

 A console-based inventory management system for a medical shop, built using **Python** and **MySQL**.
-Employees can add, remove, update, search, and sell medicines through an interactive menu.
+Employees can add, remove, update, search, and sell medicines through an interactive menu

 ---